 To calibrate your speakers,

 - Turn the independent level controls on the back of each of your studio monitors all the way down.

-- You’ll need to set up a track in your DAW with a tone generator in order to output pink noise.
+- You’ll need to set up a track in your DAW with a tone generator to output pink noise.
 Most DAWs have a tone generator built in.
 Set the level to -18dbfs (you can use -20dbfs if you want more headroom).
-If you did step 1 correctly then you shouldn’t hear anything yet.
+If you did step 1 correctly, then you shouldn’t hear anything yet.
 (We are calibrating to -18dbfs because it is considered to be the equivalent of 0 dBVU which is the sweet spot for analog gear)

 - Now pan the pink noise to the left and repeat step 6 with the left speaker.